2015 Kotkapura firing: Punjab Police SIT questions SAD patriarch Parkash Singh Badal | Law-Order

 - India

-A Special Investigation Team (SIT) of the Punjab Police probing the 2015 Kotkapura police firing case has been questioning former chief minister Parkash Singh Badal at his residence here, sources said on Wednesday.
+A Punjab Police Special Investigation Team probing the 2015 Kotkapura police firing case on Wednesday questioned former chief minister Parkash Singh Badal for around three hours at his residence here.

-The SIT is led by Additional Director General of Police L K Yadav.
+On September 14, the SIT had questioned Shiromani Akali Dal chief Sukhbir Singh Badal in connection with this case.

-On September 14, the SIT had had questioned Shiromani Akali Dal chief Sukhbir Singh Badal in connection with the case.
+On September 6, Sukhbir Badal was questioned by another SIT investigating the 2015 Behbal Kalan police firing incident.
+He was the deputy chief minister back then.

 The incidents relate to the theft of a 'bir' (copy) of the Guru Granth Sahib, handwritten sacrilegious posters, and pages of the holy book being torn at Bargari in Faridkot seven years ago.